 3.5.8 Block D: item 10: other current assets: Sometimes an enterprise pays in advance which is recoverable in cash or kind or for value to be received.
 Sometimes an employer makes advance payment to its workers or employees.
 This advance payments are for short term and recoverable or adjusted against the following months' bills.
 Such advance payment will form a part of this item.

-The items which will also be included in other current assets are; bills receivable, cheques in hand, prepaid expenses, balance with excise authorities, advance income tax, security deposits (if refundable within one year), tender deposits of short duration.
-Rent receivable for rented out fixed assets.
-The interest charged by the factory for untimely payment from parties will be included here.
-Excess service tax paid to the government should also be recorded here.
-Unused overdraft facility, capital transactions like investment in private companies, trade investment, amount receivable for sale of fixed assets and any advance relating to capital transactions, long term loan with interest thereon are to be excluded.
+The items which will also be included in other current assets are:

+- a) Bills receivable,

+- b) Cheques in hand,

+- c) Prepaid expenses,

+- d) Balance with excise authorities,

+- e) Advance income tax.

+- f) Security deposits (if refundable within one year),

+- g) Tender deposits of short duration,

+- h) Rent receivable for rented out fixed assets,

+- i) The interest charged by the factory for untimely payment from parties, and

+- j) Excess service tax paid to the government.

+The items which will also be excluded in other current assets are:

-3.5.8.1 Sometimes, a negative entry is found in current asset figures from the balance sheet.
+- k) Unused overdraft facility, - 1) Capital transactions like investment in private companies, - m) Trade investment, - n) Amount receivable for sale of fixed assets. - o) Any advance relating to capital transactions, and - p) Long term loan with interest thereon. - 3.5.8.1 Sometimes, a negative entry is found in current asset figures from the balance sheet.
 In such cases, the amount shown with negative value in current asset must be ascertained and if confirmed, it may be entered as positive value against 'other current liability'.
 Similarly, negative current liability has to be recorded against 'other current assets'.
-In no case, the entries for current assets or current liability can be negative.

-3.5.9 Block D: item 12: sundry creditors: Amounts owned by an enterprise on account of goods purchased or services received in respect of similar related contractual obligations.
-This will include sundry creditors for supplies (amount due on account of capital transactions are not to be included), sundry creditors for other finances, sundry creditors for other liabilities etc. It includes all advance payment received for supplying its goods to consumers.

-3.5.10 Block D item 13: over draft, cash credit, other short term loan from banks &other financial institutions: This will include short-term loan from banks, other financial institutions, from Directors and others.
-Bank over drafts, cash credit, loan taken on hypothecation of raw materials and other current assets etc for a period up to one year are also to be included here.

-3.5.11 Block D: item 14: other current liabilities: Bills payable, income tax collected from employees and to be paid to the Government and used as working capital, sale tax payable, service tax payable, unpaid property tax, unpaid excise duty, telephone bills and electricity bills payable, credit balance of subsidiary companies.
+In no case, the entries for current assets or current liability can be negative. - 3.5.9 Block D: item 12: sundry creditors: Amounts owned by an enterprise on account of goods purchased or services received in respect of similar related contractual obligations.
+This will include sundry creditors for supplies (amount due on account of capital transactions are not to be included), sundry creditors for other finances, sundry creditors for other liabilities etc. It includes all advance payment received for supplying its goods to consumers. - 3.5.10 Block D item 13: over draft, cash credit, other short term loan from banks &other financial institutions: This will include short-term loan from banks, other financial institutions, from Directors and others.
+Bank over drafts, cash credit, loan taken on hypothecation of raw materials and other current assets etc for a period up to one year are also to be included here. - 3.5.11 Block D: item 14: other current liabilities: Bills payable, income tax collected from employees and to be paid to the Government and used as working capital, sale tax payable, service tax payable, unpaid property tax, unpaid excise duty, telephone bills and electricity bills payable, credit balance of subsidiary companies.
 All provisions will also be included here.
 Expenses which are expected to be payable within a year are to be considered.